 Our success is due to our ability to recruit world class graduate students, postdoctoral researchers, research staff, and faculty.
 There are twenty professors with primary appointments in the department, and greater than 50 who have adjunct, research, or joint appointments.

 The Department of Pharmacology is housed in the Medical Genetics Building, a modern, state-of-the-art research facility.
-In addition to Pharmacology, the Medical Genetics Building houses the Departments of Biochemistry & Biophysics, Genetics, and the Medicinal Chemistry and Pharmacogenomics Divisions of the School of Pharmacy.
-This creates an incredibly exciting research community all within one building for basic discovery in the chemical and biomedical sciences.
+We share this facility with the departments of Biochemistry & Biophysics and Genetics as well as the divisions of Medicinal Chemistry and Pharmacogenomics in the School of Pharmacy.
+The building is designed to promote interactions between laboratories and across disciplines.